Statistics Meet Systematics: Resolution of the Massive Early JWST Galaxy Tension: Acknowledgments

 \section{Acknowledgments}

-We acknowledge useful conversations with Mike Boylan-Kolchin, Mike Cooper, Francis-Yan Cyr-Racine, Andrew Evans, Helena Garc\'ia Escudero, Ryan Keeley, Toni Makela, Michael Ryan, and Cannon Vogel.
-This material is based upon work by JRK supported by the GAANN Fellowship from the US Department of Education under Grant No P200A240014, and the National Science Foundation Graduate Research Fellowship (NSF) Program under Grant No DGE-2235784, and upon work by KNA supported by NSF Theoretical Physics Program Grant No.\ PHY-2210283.
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the NSF.
+{We acknowledge useful conversations with Mike Boylan-Kolchin, Mike Cooper, Francis-Yan Cyr-Racine, Andrew Evans, Helena Garc\'ia Escudero, Ryan Keeley, Toni Makela, Michael Ryan, Tyler Smith, and Cannon Vogel.
+This material is based upon work by J. R. K. supported by the GAANN Fellowship from the US Department of Education under Grant No.\ P200A240014, and the National Science Foundation Graduate Research Fellowship (NSF) Program under Grant No.\ DGE-2235784, and upon work by K. N. A. supported by NSF Theoretical Physics Program Grant No.\ PHY-2210283.

+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the NSF.} -0.5cm